Charles Trenet: World War II

 At the start of World War II, Trenet was called up.
 He was in barracks at Salon-de-Provence until he was demobilized in June 1940, when he moved back to Paris.
 There he performed at the Folies Bergère or at the Gaîté Parisienne (two famous cabarets) in front of a public often consisting of German officers and soldiers.
-The collaborationist press tried to compromise his name and published that "Trenet" was the anagram of "Netter" – a Jewish name.
-He was able to show his family tree to the authorities, proving that he had no Jewish origin.
+The collaborationist press tried to compromise him by claiming that "Trenet" was an anagram of his real, supposedly Jewish name, "Netter".
+However, Trenet was able to show his family tree to the authorities, thus proving that he was not Jewish at all.

-Like many other artists of the time, he chose to go on entertaining the occupying forces rather than sacrifice his career.
-He agreed, when asked by the Germans, to go and sing for the French prisoners-of-war in Germany.
-The Épuration légale ("legal purge"), the wave of official trials that followed the Liberation of France and the fall of the Vichy Regime, examined whether Trenet was guilty of collaboration but the inquiry resulted in a mere reprimand without any further consequences.
+Like many other artistes of the time, he chose to entertain the occupying forces rather than sacrifice his career.
+He agreed, when asked by the Germans, to sing for French prisoners of war in Germany.

+During the Épuration légale ("legal purge"), the wave of official trials that followed the Liberation of France and the fall of the Vichy Regime, a court examined whether Trenet was guilty of collaboration.
+The inquiry resulted in a reprimand, without any other consequences.

 After World War II

 After the end of hostilities, he moved to the United States where he lived for a few years and where he quickly became a success.
 After a few concerts at the Bagdad in New York City, Trenet became a big hit and was approached by Hollywood.
 He met Louis Armstrong and began a long-lasting friendship with Charlie Chaplin.

 On 14 September 1951, Trenet returned to Paris and made a comeback at the Théâtre de l'Étoile.
-He incorporated ten new songs into his act, including "De la fenêtre d'en haut" and "La Folle Complainte".
-In 1954 he performed at the Olympia music-hall in Paris for the first time.
-The following year he wrote the famous "Route nationale 7", a tribute to the introduction of paid holidays.
+He incorporated 10 new songs into his act, including "De la fenêtre d'en haut" and "La Folle Complainte".
+In 1954, he performed at the Olympia music-hall in Paris for the first time.
+The following year, he wrote the famous "Route nationale 7", a tribute to the introduction of paid holidays.

 In 1958, Trenet was the headlining act at the Bobino and the Alhambra.
-In 1960, he returned to the Théâtre de l'Étoile, appearing on stage for the very first time without the famous trilby hat which had for so long been part of his act.
+In 1960, he returned to the Théâtre de l'Étoile, appearing on stage for the first time without the famous trilby hat that long had been part of his act.

 In 1963, Trenet spent 28 days in prison in Aix-en-Provence.
 He was charged with corrupting the morals of four young men under the age of 21 (they were 19).
 His chauffeur claimed that Trenet was using him as a pimp.
-The charges were eventually dropped, but the affair brought to public light the fact that Trenet was homosexual.
+The charges eventually were dropped, but the affair brought to public light the fact that Trenet was homosexual.
 He was never particularly public about the episode and spoke of it rarely.
-In his authorized biography of Maurice Chevalier, author David Bret claims that Chevalier and Mistinguett were the ones who first "shopped" Trenet to the police for consorting with underage boys, around 1940.
-Trenet never learned of their action.
+In his authorized biography of Maurice Chevalier, author David Bret writes that Chevalier and Mistinguett were the ones who first "shopped" Trenet to the police for consorting with underage boys, around 1940.
+Trenet never learned of their actions.